eworm-de/routeros-scripts/doc/log-forward.md

 Description
 -----------

-RouterOS supports sending log messages via e-mail or to a syslog server.
+RouterOS itself supports sending log messages via e-mail or to a syslog server (see `/system/logging`).
 This has some limitation, however:

-* does not work early after boot if network connectivity is not yet established
+* does not work early after boot if network connectivity is not yet established, or breaks intermittently
 * lots of messages generate a flood of mails
 * Matrix and Telegram are not supported

+The script works around the limitations, for example it does:

+* read from `/log`, including messages from early boot
+* skip multi-repeated messages
+* rate-limit itself to mitigate flooding
+* forward via notification (which includes *e-mail*, *Matrix* and *Telegram* when installed and configured, see below)

-The script is intended to be run periodically.
-It collects log messages and forwards them via notification.
+It is intended to be run periodically from scheduler, then collects new log messages and forwards them via notification.

 ### Sample notification